Flixl7/flixconf.nvim/readme.md

 if that annoys you, just get rid of it. if the config is fucked up, it wasnt as redundant as you thought.

-no maintenance from me. ever.
-except for when I feel like it.